-You took a few trips last year and now that it’s tax time, you’re just deducting all of your travel expenses because it’s all cool, it’s all business, right?
-You better watch it.
+You took a few trips last year and now that it’s tax time, you’re deducting all of your travel expenses because it’s all cool, it’s all business, right?
+You’d better watch it.
 Some of your travel and entertainment expenses might not be as deductible as you think — and there are some twists to the rules that may impact your tax bill.

-1. The mileage reimbursement rate went down in 2017.
+1. The mileage reimbursement rate went down

-2. Your home may not be your home.
+2. Your home may not be your home

 To determine whether you are traveling away from home, you must first determine the location of your tax home.
-According to IRS Pub.
-463, generally, your tax home is your regular place of business or post of duty, regardless of where you maintain your family home.
+According to Publication 463, generally, your tax home is your regular place of business or post of duty, regardless of where you maintain your family home.
 If you have more than one regular place of business, your tax home is your main place of business.
 If you don’t have a regular or a main place of business because of the nature of your work, then your tax home may be the place where you regularly live.
 Confused?
 Move to Canada.

-3. Your rental car isn’t completely deductible.
+3. Your rental car isn’t completely deductible

 Sure, you’re using the car to visit a customer in Nashville.
 But are you taking a little side trip to check out Andrew Jackson’s Hermitage for a day?
 Good for you.
 You’ll learn a little U.S. history.
 But you better not deduct the cost of your rental car because that was a non-business use.

-4. You might want to get that shirt ironed.
+4. You might want to get that shirt ironed

 You do all of your own laundry and iron your shirts while at home.
 But c’mon … you’re on the road and baby, it’s time to live it up.
 Go for the gold.
 Get those shirts dry-cleaned.
 Get your undergarments washed.
 The cost is deductible.

-5. Watch out for “lavish” expenses.
+5. Watch out for “lavish” expenses

 Just because it’s “business” doesn’t mean it’s totally deductible.
 The IRS gives its auditors the leeway to determine if a business expense is “lavish” or not — and the definition is open to interpretation.
 This may be why you want to stick to eating at Outback Steakhouse instead of Ruth’s Chris … but that risk is entirely up to you.

-7. You can deduct the cost of a cruise.
-Well, some of it.
+7. You can deduct the cost of a cruise (Well, some of it)

-This rule has been around for a while but a lot of my clients forget it.
+This rule has been around for a while, but a lot of my clients forget it.
 It’s worth remembering when you’re about to spring for another $200 bottle of wine at dinner.
 Beer is just as good.

-13. Business gifts are limited to $25.
+11. Business gifts are limited to $25

 You can deduct no more than $25 per person for business gifts you give directly or indirectly during your tax year.
 A gift to a company that is intended for the eventual personal use or benefit of a particular person or a limited class of people will be considered an indirect gift to that particular person or to the individuals within that class of people who receive the gift.
 If you give a gift to a member of a customer’s family, the gift is generally considered to be an indirect gift to the customer.
 Humbug.

-14. Keep your receipts for 3 years.
+12. Keep your receipts for three years

 That’s the rule.
 It starts with when the return was due to be filed (even if you filed after).

-15. Don’t worry about your contractor’s accounting.
+13. Don’t worry about your contractor’s accounting

 Are you unsure if your independent contractor is accounting for his travel and entertainment expenses with you correctly?
 Don’t worry about it.
 Just make sure you’re reporting everything you pay him on a 1099 (assuming it’s more than $600) at the end of the year and let him worry about it.

 See how much smarter you are now than you were just a few minutes ago?
-If you’re so obliged, I’m open to all cash gifts … Just keep it under $25, OK?
+If you’re so obliged, I’m open to all cash gifts … Just keep it under $25, okay?